NightfallGT/Netflix-Checker/README.md

 This is a script I made to demonstrate how you can log-in into Netflix with multiple accounts from a text file.

-This tool is should be used for EDUCATIONAL PURPOSES only.
+This tool should be used for EDUCATIONAL PURPOSES only.

 ## Picture
 ![Picture](https://i.postimg.cc/SKsp738V/netflix.png)